 The tradition of giving silver gifts at a christening dates back to Tudor times when a child’s godparent would give them an Apostle Spoon.
 This silver spoon would have a picture of a saint on the handle, usually one sharing the same name as the child.
 The act of giving these silver spoons inspired the well-known phrase ‘born with a silver spoon in your mouth’.

 While it is now fairly unusual to buy an actual Apostle spoon, many traditional christening gifts are still made from silver.
-Now people might give a wide range of items made from the precious metal, including money boxes, cutlery, napkin rings, coins, egg cups, rattles and tankards.
+Today people will give a wide range of items made from the precious metal, including money boxes, cutlery, napkin rings, coins, egg cups, rattles and tankards.

 The reason silver is so popular, other than tradition, is that it is associated with health and prosperity.
 Giving a valuable item was also seen as symbolising independence for the child when they are older.